-Additionally, the bill would eliminate non-restitution fees and costs for juvenile adjudication.
+The bill, in addition to Senate Bills 430 and 431, would eliminate non-restitution fees and costs for juvenile adjudication.
 The cost to local courts and the State are indeterminate; however, associated costs related to the current collection of such fees and costs would also be reduced, again, to an indeterminate degree.
 According to the State Court Administrative Office, the statewide costs for local courts to collect such fees are high and may currently cost court systems more than the outstanding amounts owed on an annual basis.
 This cannot be confirmed.

 Some statewide data is available.
-According to the most recent Statewide Circuit Court Summary, total dispositions in circuit court under the juvenile Code amounted to 20,762 in 2021.
-Additionally, there were 2,181 consent calendar proceedings for juveniles that same year.
+According to the most recent Statewide Circuit Court Summary, total dispositions in circuit court under the juvenile code amounted to 20,762 in 2021.4 Additionally, there were 2,181 consent calendar proceedings for juveniles that same year.

-Senate Bill 429 (S-2) would have a minimal negative fiscal impact on the Justice System Fund, as it would end the requirement that a juvenile, convicted under the bill in which DNA analysis costs were involved in the prosecution, pay an assessment of \$60, which is deposited into the Fund.
+The bill would have a minimal negative fiscal impact on the Justice System Fund, as it would end the requirement that a juvenile, convicted under the bill in which DNA analysis costs were involved in the prosecution, pay an assessment of \$60, which would be deposited into the Fund.
 The Fund was created by Public Act 97 of 2003 to simplify the assessment, collection, and distribution of monetary obligations imposed in criminal cases.
-Revenue deposited into the Fund comes from various assessments related to court penalties and is distributed according to a percentage formula outlined in the Revised Judicature Act, which supports justice-related activities across State government in the Departments of Corrections, Health and Human Services, MSP, and Treasury.
+Revenue deposited into the Fund comes from various assessments related to court penalties and is distributed according to a percentage formula outlined in the Revised Judicature Act, which supports justice-related activities across State government in the Departments of Corrections, DHHS, MSP, and Treasury.
 The Fund also supports justice-related issues in the Legislative Retirement System and the Judiciary.
 For FY 2021-22, these distributions totaled \$33.1 million in restricted revenue.